Wenatchee Valley Museum & Cultural Center

-The Wenatchee Valley Museum & Cultural Center (WVMCC) is a museum in Wenatchee, Washington, that houses local and regional history, Native American heritage, and the propeller used in the first trans-Pacific flight.
+The Wenatchee Valley Museum & Cultural Center (WVMCC) is a museum in Wenatchee, Washington, that houses local and regional history, Native American heritage.
+One of the artifacts housed is the propeller used in the first trans-Pacific flight.

-Founded in 1939 by the Columbia River Archaeological Society, the museum, housed in two historic buildings, contains three floors of displays interpreting life along the Columbia River in Eastern Washington.
+The museum was founded in 1939 by the Columbia River Archaeological Society.
+It is housed in two historic buildings, with three floors of displays interpreting life along the Columbia River in Eastern Washington.
 WVMCC hosts a variety of special events and family programs throughout the year.

 Exhibits

 Propeller from the first trans-Pacific flight

 The museum exhibits the propeller from Miss Veedol, the airplane that made the first nonstop trans-Pacific flight.
 Pilot Clyde Pangborn and co-pilot Hugh Herndon had dropped the planes wheels and landing gear early in the 1931 flight to maintain flying weight, so Pangborn had to skid-land Miss Veedol's American touch-down in the hills of East Wenatchee, and the propeller was damaged during the landing.